amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

 select * from EMPLOYEES
 where first_name like 'B____';

-//display all employees where first_name startswith B select * from EMPLOYEES where first_name like 'B%';
+/* display all employees where first_name startswith B */
+select * from EMPLOYEES
+where first_name like 'B%';

-//display 5 letter first names from employees  where middle char is z select * from employees
+/* display 5 letter first names from employees  where middle char is z */ select * from employees
 WHERE FIRST_NAME like '__z__';